• Skip to primary navigation

 • Preheat oven to 350 degrees F (177 degrees Celcius).
 Grease a 9 x 5 x 3 inch loaf pan with butter.
 Line the bottom of the pan with parchment paper.

-• In a stand mixer or simple mixing bowl, combine eggs and sugar.
+• In a stand mixer or simple mixing bowl, combine softened butter and sugar.
 Whisk on low to medium speed using a hand or stand mixer till the mixture is light, airy, and double in volume.

-• Next, add one egg at a time and whisk the batter each time for a minute at medium speed to aerate and develop the cake’s structure.
+• Next, add one egg at a time and whisk the batter each time for a 30 – 40 seconds at medium speed to aerate and develop the cake’s structure.
 Gradually, add all 3 eggs.
+Do not add all eggs in one go.

 • Add vanilla, milk, lemon juice, and zest.
-Whisk the batter for a minute.
+Whisk the batter for 1 minute.

-• Add the sifted flour mixture in 2 – 3 small batches.
-Gently, cut and fold the batter to evenly combine.
+• Add the sifted flour mixture in 3 small batches.
+Gently, cut and fold the batter to each time to evenly combine.
+The batter should be silky smooth and lump free.

 • Scrape the batter into the greased pan.
 Smooth the top with a spatula or the back of a spoon.
+Tap the cake tin on kitchen counter 2 – 3 times to knock off air bubbles.
 Bake for about 55 to 60 minutes or until the cake is golden brown and a toothpick inserted in the center comes out clean.

 • If you find the cake browning too much as it bakes, cover with a piece of lightly buttered aluminum foil after about 30 minutes.